syncfusion-content/blazor-docs/blazor/timepicker/timeonly-support.md

 # TimeOnly Support in Blazor TimePicker Component

-The [TimeOnly](https://learn.microsoft.com/en-us/dotnet/api/system.timeonly?view=net-7.0) type is a new struct in .NET 6 that allows you to represent a time without a date component.
+The [TimeOnly](https://learn.microsoft.com/en-us/dotnet/api/system.timeonly?view=net-7.0) type is a new type in .NET 6 that allows you to represent a time without a date component.
 To use it with the Blazor TimePicker component, set the type parameter to `TimeOnly`.

 > Despite being introduced in .NET 6, the Blazor TimePicker component only supports the `TimeOnly` type in versions of .NET 7 and higher.